 Modern

-Modern design stands as the cornerstone bridging minimalist and contemporary design.
-It emerges from the innovative strides of mid-century visionaries like Charles and Ray Eames, Florence Knoll, and Le Corbusier, exerting a profound impact on the progression of today’s ‘modern’ design.
+Modern design stands as the cornerstone of minimalist and contemporary design.
+It arises from the innovative strides of mid-century visionaries like Charles and Ray Eames, Florence Knoll, and Le Corbusier, which profoundly impacted the progression of today’s ‘modern’ design.

 An endless example of modern design is the iconic “Barcelona Chair,” which epitomizes that less is more.
-This masterpiece stands as a true symbol of the modern movement which cost approximately $5000 to $8000 per piece.
+This masterpiece is a valid symbol of the contemporary movement, costing approximately $5000 to $8000 per piece.

 Examples of Modern Home Design